weblette/Node.mjs-Render-Markdown/js-style-guide.md

-Similarly when assigning an arrow function to a variable we can do the same though it is not ac crucial since the variable name is there to provide context.
+Similarly when assigning an arrow function to a variable we can do the same though it is not as crucial since the variable name is there to provide context.